Moradino97/SemWebProject-Morad-BENKARAACHE-Fares-DABBEK/README.md

-#To run the application
+# To run the application
 -You have to clone the project from this adress "https://github.com/", you can clone it using the command line or download it directly from the website in a zib format
 -You have to install an IDE to open the project (we used eclipse version JEE) -You have to run fuseki, you should be able to test Fuseki by running ./fuseki-server --mem /TGVStations (TGVStations is the name of the dataset)
--You have to run fuseki inteface  http://localhost:3030/ -You have to upload into the dataset TGVStations the file (the name of the file) contains the rdf graph -
+-You have to run fuseki inteface  http://localhost:3030/ -You have to upload into the dataset TGVStations the file (the name of the file) contains the rdf graph

 you can test the fonctionilities of the project:

 -see all the train stations (with the map)
 -add a new train station
 -select a train station